FloorD/arrrrcamp_talk/talk.md

 ... and I'm unable to catch all the obscure Star Wars, Star Trek, Dune, whatever references as I enjoy those thing too - so they can't possibly be weird.

-Maybe you also found a partner in development (sounds wrong somehow) and you'll recognize these things - he/she:
-- uses IRC when you're in the same room
-- usually attends so few 'social' event people tend to think you have an imaginary boyfriend/girlfriend
-- only talks to strangers if they are developers too
-- fantasizing about replacing someone with a two liner
-- constantly suffers from the hackerpest
-- wears conference shirts, geeky shirts, shirts that were once black, but now different shades of grey only.

 ##Cut the cr- lingo
 Let's unravel some of the terms we like to use, as there not very noob-friendly.